techstartucalgary/lifeline/client/README.md

 :+1::tada: Thanks for taking the time to contribute! :+1::tada:

-The following is a set of guidelines/instructions for contributing to Lifeline.
+The following is a set of guidelines/instructions for contributing to Lifeline frontend code.

 ### Running :airplane: